 The VaR methodology the Firm uses is calibrated to a 99% confidence level, one day holding period and a two year observation period.
 The calculations are made using an internal model and are checked regularly for reasonableness by the Market Risk department, using techniques such as back testing and profit and loss attribution.
 Additionally, stress testing and scenario analysis techniques are used to assess the impact of extreme but plausible events.
-The scenarios are discussed and agreed regularly by the stress testing focus group and signed off by the RALCO.
+The scenarios are discussed and agreed regularly by the Stress Testing Focus Group (a subcommittee of RALCO) and signed off by RALCO.